Collaborative and parametric insurance on the Ethereum blockchain: Interaction with the smart contract

 In addition to the list of all transactions, we can retrieve the log of events emitted by the smart contract.
 A common practice is to associate a specific event with each function.
 Function calls impact the state of the system, and events provide a mechanism to monitor state transitions effectively.
 However, care must be taken when defining events, as events that contain a large amount of information will require more data storage and, consequently, increase transaction costs.
 The definition of the events are provided in \cref{tab:events}.

 The events used in this study are defined in the Solidity code, which is included in the online supplementary materials accompanying this article.
-Using Python, we retrieve the event logs to track participant balances over time. \Cref{fig:balance} shows the balances (in ETH) of the Ethereum addresses associated with the \textit{Owner}, the \textit{Surplus Provider}, the \textit{Policyholder}, and the \textit{Smart Contract} after each call to the function.
+Using Python, we retrieve the event logs to track participant balances over time. \Cref{fig:balance} illustrates the balances, in ETH and before transaction fees, of the Ethereum addresses associated with the \textit{Owner}, the \textit{Surplus Provider}, the \textit{Policyholder}, and the \textit{Smart Contract} after each function call.

-We observe that the scenario was particularly beneficial to the \textit{Policyholder}, who received three compensation payments and a refund for the first policy she purchased.
-The event logs also enable us to visualize the trajectories of the various processes defined in \cref{sec:smart_insurance_contract}.
+We observe that the scenario was particularly beneficial to the \textit{Policyholder}, who received three compensation payments and a refund for five policies.
+The event logs also enable us to visualize the trajectories of the various processes defined in \cref{sec:parametric_insurance} and \cref{sec:smart_conract_for_parametric_insurance}.
 Specifically, \cref{fig:surplus} displays the trajectories of \(X\) (surplus), \(B\) (balance), \(\text{SCR}\) (Solvency Capital Requirement), and \(\text{MCR}\) (Minimum Capital Requirement) as they evolved throughout the scenario.